IN PROGRESS

 The great challenge of 2021 was to train the women of the project.
 It was not easy, but it was the only possible way to allow women to become more and more autonomous.
 Thus, armed with pen and paper, the women attended two training courses: one dedicated, specifically, to the development of agricultural techniques, the other to microcredit, essential to lead them towards complete autonomy.

-Throughout 2021, and also into this early 2022, the drought problem in Kenya has been very serious.
-Everyone is suffering from the lack of water: people, animals, garden plants.
-Women are organized with a small reserve of water stored in cisterns and canisters, but there are weeks in which even these supplies are not enough.
+Since 2021, the drought problem in Kenya has been very serious.
+Everyone has begun to feel the effects of the lack of water: people, animals, the plants in the garden.
+The women have organized themselves with a small supply of water kept in cisterns and tanks, but there are weeks when not even these supplies are enough.